kheyre00/LinearRegression/README.md

 # LinearRegression
-the code performs exploratory data analysis on the aircraft data and trains a linear regression model to predict the target variable.
+The code performs exploratory data analysis on the aircraft data and trains a linear regression model to predict the target variable.

 Here is a summary of the code: